Logical Fallacy Identification Reasoning Questions

 Ad hominem

-2. "If we allow gay marriage, people will start marrying their pets."
+"If we allow abortion to be legal, it will lead to a culture that devalues all human life."
 Which logical fallacy is present in this argument?

 Slippery slope